Intermediate states of hyperglycemia

 Impaired Fasting Hyperglycemia (IFG) is a state of higher than normal fasting blood (or plasma) glucose concentration, but lower than the diagnostic cut-off for diabetes.

-Impaired Glucose Intolerance (IGT) is a state of higher than normal blood (or plasma) glucose concentration 2 hours after 75 gram oral glucose load but less than the diagnostic cut-off for diabetes.
+Impaired Glucose Tolerance (IGT) is a state of higher than normal blood (or plasma) glucose concentration 2 hours after 75 gram oral glucose load but less than the diagnostic cut-off for diabetes.

 Patients usually have no symptoms and are diagnosed because a test is done upon patient request or because he/she falls into a high risk category.